Macau independence: Ideology

-In terms of civil society, Macau lags behind its neighbor Hong Kong.
-Hong Kong boasts a robust civil society with non-government organizations supporting press freedom, advocating for public interests, and fighting for democracy, along with universities that are passionate about political and democratic movements.
-Since 2014, students in Hong Kong have actively discussed the possibility of independence, with most pro-independence movements originating from Hong Kong universities.
-The growing anti-Beijing sentiment in society has also led fewer Hong Kong people to identify as "Chinese."
-In Macau, civil society is less developed, and organizations representing public interests hold weaker influence.
-Universities in Macau are also less inclined to engage in political discussions.
+In civil society, Macau lags behind Hong Kong.
+Hong Kong has a robust civil society with non-government organizations supporting press freedom, advocating for public interests, and fighting for democracy with universities which support political and democratic movements.
+Students in Hong Kong have discussed the possibility of independence since 2014, with most pro-independence movements originating from Hong Kong universities; growing anti-Beijing sentiment has led fewer Hong Kong people to identify as Chinese.
+Civil society is less developed in Macau, and organizations representing public interests have less influence; universities in Macau are less inclined to engage in political discussions.

-Macau's construction of identity and national affiliation differs significantly from that of Hong Kong.
-In December 2015, a poll conducted by the University of Hong Kong surveyed 510 Macau residents by phone.
-The results showed that the identification with being "Chinese" among Macau residents increased by 2 points from 2014, matching their identification with being "Macau people," both scoring 7.9 out of 10.
-The survey also revealed that Macau residents are most concerned about livelihood issues, followed by economic and political concerns, with little structural change over the years.
-An article by The Economist in 2017, following the extensive damage caused by Typhoon Hato in Macau, highlighted a key difference between Hong Kong and Macau.
-While Macau residents supported the People's Liberation Army's efforts in assisting with post-typhoon disaster relief, similar humanitarian efforts by the PLA in Hong Kong often faced skepticism.
+Macau's construction of identity and national affiliation differs from that of Hong Kong.
+In December 2015, a University of Hong Kong telephone poll surveyed 510 Macau residents.
+The results indicated that the identification with being Chinese increased by two points over the precious year, matching their identification as Macau people; both scored 7.9 out of 10.
+The survey also indicated that Macau residents were most concerned about livelihood issues and economic and political concerns, with little change.
+A 2017 article in The Economist, after the extensive damage caused by Typhoon Hato in Macau, highlighted a key difference between Hong Kong and Macau.
+Macau residents supported the People's Liberation Army's efforts in assisting with post-typhoon disaster relief, but similar humanitarian efforts by the PLA in Hong Kong were often greeted with skepticism.

-Current situation

-An opinion article on the Swedish news website The Perspective argues that while Macau and Hong Kong face similar issues – such as an influx of new immigrants, soaring property prices, a lack of democracy, the "Mainlandization" of local culture, and repeated interventions by the Beijing government – Macau has not developed the same desire for independence as Hong Kong.
-One reason is that Macau, known as the "world's gambling capital" and one of the wealthiest regions globally, heavily relies on its gambling and tourism industries, which account for more than half of its GDP.
-Macau's economy is largely dependent on visitors from mainland China, making the cost of losing this source of revenue too high for its residents.
-In contrast, Hong Kong possesses a strong economic foundation that allows it to survive even without mainland Chinese tourists, giving it more leverage to confront the Beijing government.
+Present day

+Unlike in Hong Kong, support for Macau independence has been limited; this has been linked, in part, to Macau's economic dependence on mainland China.
+Gambling and tourism account for more than half of Macau's GDP, and the region relies on visitors from mainland China.
+According to an opinion article on the Swedish news website The Perspective, this dependence discourages support for political movements which could damage relations with Beijing.

+The article said that Macau and Hong Kong face similar issues, including rising property values, immigration pressures, perceived "mainlandization" of local culture, limited democratic representation, and intervention by the central government.
+However, Hong Kong's larger and more diversified economy has given it greater freedom to politically challenge Beijing than Macau.